1300 088 065

 Guarantor home loans

 One way to overcome borrowing limits or a small deposit is a guarantor loan (often called a Family Guarantee).
 This is when a parent or close family member uses their own property’s equity to secure part of your loan.
 It can allow first-home buyers to buy with little or no deposit and avoid Lenders’ Mortgage Insurance.
 Essentially, you could borrow up to 105% of the property price because the lender has extra security from your guarantor.
 For a buyer with HECS, a guarantor support can offset the fact that your borrowing capacity is a bit lower – the guarantor gives the bank more confidence, which might enable a larger loan than your income alone supports.
 Keep in mind that the guarantor is legally on the hook if you default, so it’s a big ask of the family.
 However, many first-home owners have used this route successfully to get into a house sooner.
 HECS doesn’t really factor differently here; you’d still need to meet serviceability as the bank won’t lend more than you can afford.
-However, the guarantor can solve the deposit and LMI issues, letting you maximize the loan amount you qualify for.
+However, the guarantor can solve the deposit and LMI issues, letting you maximise the loan amount you qualify for.
 Talk to lenders about Family Guarantee options if your parents or siblings are willing and able to help – it can make a huge difference in getting your foot on the property ladder.

 First Home Guarantee Scheme (FHBG)